nus-cs2103-AY2324S2/ip/docs/README.md

 ## Show all tasks

-Shows all the task in the task list
+Shows all tasks in the task list

 Format: ```list```

-## mark a task
+## Mark a task

 Mark a task as done in the task list